michael-watson/azure-hackathons/Xamarin-CosmosDb-5-23-17/Part 1/README.md

 ### Step 3 - Xamarin.Forms Project
 Now we have everything setup in Cosmos for us to grab data.

-3a) Create a new Xamarin.Forms project.
+3a) Create a new Xamarin.Forms project with a shared library.
+Now add the **Json.Net** and **Microsoft.Azure.DocumentDb.Core** NuGet package to all the projects (Don't install the Core package).
+Cosmos Document DB Nuget Package doesn't have this class available in the PCL implementation so you would have to do some pattern to get access to the control in the platform specific projects.

 3b) Next create a new Model in our shared project for our **Dog** object.